 - The Women’s Sports Journalism Award program is created to honor women’s sports media coverage.
 In the 15 years that this award was given, 117 journalists from around the country were honored for excellence in media coverage of women’s sports.

 - The inaugural National Girls and Women in Sports Day (NGWSD) celebration is held in Washington, D.C., as a day to remember Olympic volleyball player Flo Hyman for her athletic achievements and her work to ensure equality for women’s sports.
-Since that time, 18 years of NGWSD celebrations have acknowledged the past, recognized current sports achievements and celebrated the move toward equality and access for women in sports.
+Since that time, more than 30 years of NGWSD celebrations have acknowledged the past, recognized current sports achievements and celebrated the move toward equality and access for women in sports.

 - The Foundation’s second major research study, The Wilson Report: Moms, Dads, Daughters and Sports, is published.
 To this day, it is recognized as the first large-scale, nationwide intergenerational study of the female sports experience.